exmalcom/Inventory-Management-System/README.md

 # Acknowledgments
 I would like to thank Bayan Academy for providing the training and guidance that made this project possible.

+# Install Dependencies
+npm install

+Run the application using this command node index.js or nodemon index.js

+load some data from seeder.js
+cd seeder
+node seeder.js